 Dynamics of Democracy and Global Uprisings

 This course deals with some of the key concepts of Political Science, matching them with developments around the globe.
 We begin by considering some of the concepts and controversies in defining democratic and non-democratic systems.
 How do we tell democratic systems from non-democratic ones?
 Are all democracies the same, or at least similar?
 Is citizen satisfaction a distinctive quality of those regimes?
 We then link these discussions to the rising wave of global discontent around the globe.
 The seemingly-universal quality of these uprisings gives a strong indication that struggles we are witnessing are no longer over democracy versus other systems; instead, what seems to be at issue are the meanings and practices largely associated with democratic regimes, the expectations of peoples, and what regimes provide.
+Finally, we focus on specific uprisings, chosen by the students, in an attempt to contextualize discussions and make sense of recent global developments in an informed and thoughtful manner.

 The Ethics of Big Data